YaraHorany/Quoridor/README.md

 ## :arrow_forward: Future work

-Implementing [Dynamic Simulation Monte Carlo Tree Search](https://www.researchgate.net/publication/363389532_Learning_to_Stop_Dynamic_Simulation_Monte-Carlo_Tree_Search?_sg=PdR1-zyl9XwOyKhfiwXGoJbWyYHbAhqqCp11vSkJe_FkOjY8TsucMj-U5tUCPUJ8_q1gBvtLxxDF8-Q&_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6InB1YmxpY2F0aW9uIiwicGFnZSI6Il9kaXJlY3QifX0): Speed up the inference time by Stopping the searching of MCTS earlier when we are confident with the current searching result.
+Accelerating MCTS, the high computational cost of MCTS hinders its application to some real-time and more general scenarios.<br />
+Therefore, numerous works are devoted to accelerate MCTS and to reduce the search time.

 ## :open_book: References